RobertRivas/Cpsc_386_Crossy_Road/README.md

 Crossy_Road

+To play:
+1.
-Use level start with screen level.
+"Use level start with Start screen" level.
+2.
+Click start button to play.